EU CO2 law could scupper global climate talks

 NEW DELHI (Reuters) - A European Union law that charges airlines for carbon emissions is “a deal-breaker” for global climate change talks, India’s environment minister said, hardening her stance on a scheme that has drawn fierce opposition from non-EU governments.

-From January 1, all airlines using EU airports have come under the European Union Emissions Trading Scheme, prompting a volley of retaliatory threats, including of a possible trade war.
+From January 1, all airlines using EU airports have come under the European Union Emissions Trading Scheme (ETS), prompting a volley of retaliatory threats, including of a possible trade war.

 U.S. airlines have said they would grudgingly comply, but China has barred its carriers from participating unless they are given permission to do so.